CSE237-SP24/project-nadiyah-karim-jalal/README.md

 - Users are able to take out loans and take them back
 - Users are able to choose between opening a savings account or a checkings account
 - Routing number, account type, and outstanding loan balance are persisted in the text file
+- User logging back in must enter their routing number to verify their identity